bsdpunk/linosh/README.md

 sudo python setup.py install
 ```
 #Autocompletion
-Currently autocompletion works in cygwin and linux, MacOS X and FreeBSD use a different form of readline, and the autocompletion does not work.
+Currently autocompletion works in cygwin and linux.
+MacOS X and FreeBSD use a different form of readline, and the autocompletion does not work.
 I hope to fix this in a future patch.

 # Use
 Before you can use linosh you need to generate an api key.
 The first time you run linosh you will be asked to supply this key.